pbowling/mllf/docs/index.rst

 Machine Learned Landscape Flattening (mllf) provides tools and documentation for applying adaptive biasing and multisite λ-dynamics to accelerate alchemical free-energy calculations.
-The project includes an MLP-based bias model, example workflows, and utilities for working with simulation outputs.
+The project includes a contextual bandit (CB) framework using graph neural networks to predict optimal bias coefficients, complete training workflows, and utilities for working with simulation outputs.

 What you'll find in these docs
 ------------------------------

-- Background: conceptual and mathematical background for multisite λ-dynamics and Adaptive Landscape Flattening (ALF).
+- **Background**: conceptual and mathematical background for multisite λ-dynamics and Adaptive Landscape Flattening (ALF)
-- Installation: how to install the package and any optional dependencies.
+- **Installation**: how to install the package and dependencies
-- PyTorch MLP (PTMLP): API and usage notes for the model used to predict bias corrections.
-- Examples: runnable examples demonstrating typical workflows.
+- **Workflow System**: complete pipeline from combination generation to training
+- **Contextual Bandit Setup**: graph neural network architecture for bias prediction
+- **Examples**: runnable training workflows with SLURM integration
-- References: bibliography for cited literature.
+- **References**: bibliography for cited literature
-- API: generated API reference for the `mllf` package.
+- **API**: generated API reference for the ``mllf`` package

 Quick start (recommended)
 -------------------------

-1. Read the Background section to understand the modeling approach.
+1. Read the **Background** section to understand the modeling approach
-2. Follow Installation to set up the environment.
+2. Follow **Installation** to set up the environment
+3. Review **Workflow System** for the complete pipeline overview
+4. Check **Examples** for running the training workflow
-3. Run the Examples to see a complete workflow, then inspect the API reference for integration points.
+5. Inspect the **API** reference for integration details

 Contents (top-level)
 --------------------